-Q: What happens if I am enrolled in the OHP and I am injured on the job?
+Q: What happens if I am injured on the job?

 A. Report all on-the-job accidents and injuries, including emergency situations involving serious injury, exposure, or after-hours incidents, to your supervisor IMMEDIATELY.
 This step does not take the place of calling 911 (campus phones: 9-911) for emergency medical services for serious injuries or emergencies.
 It may be necessary to follow a specific procedure for control of infectious materials before emergency medical care can be given.
+See "In the event of an exposure..."
 Supervisors will also know the proper injury reporting procedure for the worker's compensation program.
-Adverse event forms should be filled out and returned to the BOHP research compliance specialist for all adverse events involving hazardous or potentially hazardous biological agents.
+Reporting forms must be filled out and returned to the BOHP and to the Biosafety Officer for all events involving biological agents.